Three years have passed since NASA’s DART probe hit the asteroid Dimorphos. An impact that shortened its…

 Electron in an aether of low energy photons and neutrinos

-First, an electric current is produced by a strong voltage potential that rips electrons away from their atomic nuclei.
+First, an electric current is produced by a strong voltage potential that rips electrons away from atomic nuclei.
 Electrons move in one direction and positive ions move in the other direction.

 Gamma ray photon ripped apart into an electron-positron pair